ConderS/ACE_WebDev_Student/README.md

             <p className="subheader">{randomQuote.text}</p>
             <p className="subheader">{randomQuote.author}</p>

 Now we've inserted a random quote object into the HTML and substituted its properties `text` and `author` as the text for the `p` elements to display.
+This is also only particular to the web framework I've built this in.

 Objects are basically custom data that you can define to be associated with any number or type of properties.
-Theyr'e defined by `{}` as you can see in the `quotes` array, and the properties I'm referring to are also the same properties that I've created for each object in the array.
+They're defined by `{}` as you can see in the `quotes` array, and the properties I'm referring to are also the same properties that I've created for each object in the array.
 If this is too much info at once - again, don't worry about it :) It's just to get your feet wet.

 ### Customizing the color of the Todos